 But with all these choices, how do you decide which are the best plants to attract fliers to your garden?

-Here are a few suggestions to get you started in the right direction:
+Check out these must-know tips to get you started in the right direction:

 1. Know Your Zone